‘She’s a fighter’: Cougar Kendo founder continues teaching amid breast cancer battle

 “Shamina really has a way of bringing out your inner you,” McNeil said.
 “My first semester, I was really shy, really nervous.
 When I was in armor, Shamina would tell me to give it my all.
 She told me to never back up.
 She drilled that into my personality.”

-Despite the outpouring of love and appreciation, she remains humble.
+Despite the outpouring of love and appreciation, however, Chang remains humble.

 ‘She is a fighter’

-Actions speak louder than words, and what Chang does every day amazes members of Cougar Kendo.
+Actions speak louder than words, and what Chang has done every day continues to amaze the members of Cougar Kendo, who watch as she leads by example.

 “She continues to strive to be the best version of herself,” Nguyen said.
 “She pushes the people she cares for to do the same thing.
 People have expressed their gratitude regarding Kendo and Shamina’s impact on their lives.”